-The dynamics of a population play a key role in its health-care system.
-Numerous theoretical models exist to represent population dynamics; emblematic examples are Volterra, 19 Rogers, 26 Allen, 27 and Sikdar and Karmeshu.
-28

-We developed a model inspired by Sheppard,29 but with the following specificities.
+The dynamics of a population play a key role in its healthcare system.
+Numerous theoretical models exist to represent population dynamics, emblematic examples are (Volterra, 1931), (Rogers, 1975), (Allen, 1976) and (Sikdar & Karmeshu, 1982).
+We developed a model inspired by (Sheppard, 1985), but with the following specificities:

-- We consider the Nigerian population at state levels.
-Nigeria is a federal country with 36 states (each having its capital city) and a Federal Capital Territory (FCT). - Cellular automata (CA) are used for modeling interstate migration flows.
-The neighborhood of a cell includes all other cells of the CA. Each cell is defined by a reference (0 for FCT, and 1-36 for the states) and is assigned a geographical position (i.e., latitude and longitude of its capital city).
+We consider the Nigerian population at states level.
+Nigeria is a federal country with 36 states (each having its capital city) and a Federal Capital Territory (FCT). • A cellular automata (CA) is used for modeling interstate migration flows.
+The neighborhood of a cell includes all other cells of the CA. Each cell is defined by a reference (0 for FCT, and 1 to 36 for the states) and is assigned a geographical position (i.e., latitude and longitude of its capital city).
 The state of a cell at a given time is the population of the corresponding federal state at that time.